- Patient presentation

 On presentation of Mr L at the clinic, there was very little offered in terms of making a diagnosis.
 Clinically he presented with four signs of an inflammatory response- fever, pharyngitis, lymphadenopathy and rash.
 The Alere HIV Combo – Rapid Test was positive for p24 antigen.
 A 4th generation ELISA test was also performed and this confirmed the Alere HIV Combo – Rapid Test results.
 It was concluded that he was acutely infected with HIV and was showing signs of acute retroviral syndrome.

 Fever or elevation of body temperature is caused mainly by TNF-alpha, IL-1 and IL-6.
 These are termed endogenous pyrogens.
 These cytokines are a part of the innate immune system and cause the increase in the thermoregulatory set-point in the hypothalamus.
 Fever is generally beneficial because pathogens grow better at lower temperatures and adaptive immune responses are more intense at elevated temperatures.
-In this case, the initial inflammatory cytokine cascade allowed HIV to replicate.
+In this case, the initial inflammatory cytokine cascade allowed HIV to replicate, promoting the development of a HIV reservoir.

 Stages of HIV Infection